-- Parents and students are welcome to schedule individual meetings with a college counselor to discuss planning related to academic course choices or extracurricular activities best suited to a student’s personal development and future aspirations.
+- Parents and students are welcome to schedule individual meetings with a college counsellor to discuss planning related to academic course choices or extracurricular activities best suited to a student’s personal development and future aspirations.

 - All students are encouraged to consider options for summer enrichment activities, programmes, internships or work experiences as a way to improve their personal development and application portfolios.